k2view-academy/K2View-Academy/academy/ILT - Material/Training_Level_1/06_web_services/01_web_services_overview.md

 # Web Services Overview

-Excellent work on your third Quiz!
-Well Done!

-You have enhanced your LU and project by adding the capabilities needed for retrieving and storing data in Fabric.
-It now meets all predefined business requirements when it is compiled.
+NTT -> Reminder on Enhanced LU and project by adding the capabilities needed for retrieving and storing data in Fabric.

+NTT -> Questions to audience:

+- Whether it now meets all predefined business requirements when it is compiled.
-Currently, the enriched data can only be viewed in the Fabric console and only by users who have access.
+- Currently, who can view the data ? (the enriched data can only be viewed in the Fabric console and only by users who have access)

-The question is... how is this data exposed and how does it interact with the outside world?
+- How is this data exposed and how does it interact with the outside world?
 Let's take a look at the Fabric Web Services layer.

-### What Will You Experience In This Learning Item?
+### Learning Item Content

-By the end of the Web Services learning item you will know:

 - How to create a Web Service and about it's basic structure.
 - How to deploy a Web Service.